secinthenet/crypto-guide/README.md

 -   Minimize trust in external entities, hardware, firmware, and software.
 -   Maximize simplicity.
--   Follow established protocols and stick to standards.
+-   Follow established protocols and stick to adopted standards that have multiple independent implementations.
 -   Avoid single points of failure.
 -   Defense in depth.
 -   Least privilege.